kokizzu/Linkmania/README.md

 -  2007-07-17 bugfix for AI stopped in middle of the game
 -  2014-06-02 translating readme.txt to README.md in English

-> feel free to use and modify, don't forget to give credits and contribute back ^^
+> feel free to use and modify, don't forget to give credits and contribute back to the project ^^